 - A. In the event of an emergency (i.e. fire, earthquake, etc.) or a periodic emergency drill, immediate compliance with directives given by the staff is required.
 Failure to comply with the reasonable request of a University official during an emergency or drill could jeopardize the safety of yourself, others, and staff, and will result in disciplinary action. - B. All emergency evacuation drills are timed and must be repeated if completion time does not meet safety standards.
 It is essential that everyone in an apartment or suite, or any other area of housing, respond promptly in an emergency situation for their safety and the safety of others.
 This same compliance is required of guests. - C. Emergency Evacuation Procedures.
 All residents are required to follow the fire and safety regulations listed below: - a.
 Periodic fire drills may be required to ensure that residents know what to do in the event of a fire.
 Residents should be familiar with the fire instructions.
-All residents and visitors are required to evacuate the building when the housing complex fire alarm is sounded. - b.
-In the event that the alarm sounds: - Remain calm. - Leave the building at once using the nearest visibly safe stairway exit.
+All residents and visitors are required to evacuate the building when the housing complex fire alarm sounds.
+Assist residents with disabilities as needed or call 9-1-1 if someone needs assistance. - b.
+In the event an alarm sounds: - Remain calm. - Leave the building at once using the nearest visibly safe stairway exit.
 Depart the room, apartment, or building immediately.
-Emergency evacuation maps are located on the back of every front door, and in the hallways for Santa Rosa, and Town Center. - Go directly to the nearest official gathering spot for your Village.
-Anacapa - A building evacuates to the lawn between A and SH1. - B building evacuates to the A5 parking area in front of Arroyo Hall, Recreation Center. - C building evacuates to the lawn between C and SH1.
+Emergency evacuation maps are located on the back of every front door in Santa Cruz and Anacapa village, and in the hallways of Santa Rosa Village and Town Center. - Go directly to the nearest designated gathering spot for your Village.
+Anacapa - A building evacuates to the lawn between A and SH1. - B building evacuates to the A5 parking area in front of Arroyo Hall, Recreation Center.

-• Note: Should emergency response warrant it, residents will be re-directed to the back end of SH1 to accommodate fire and police personnel.
+- C building evacuates to the lawn between C and SHI. - Note: Should emergency response warrant it, residents will be re-directed to the back end of SH1 to accommodate fire and police personnel.

+Santa Cruz,

-Santa Cruz, evacuate to South Quad for buildings D through G and the lawn south of Anacapa Village (by SH1 and A building) for building H.
+- D through G buildings evacuates to South Quad. - H building evacuates to the lawn south of Anacapa Village (by SHI and A building).
+Santa Rosa - K and L buildings evacuates to the Santa Rosa Lawn.

-Santa Rosa, evacuate to the South Quad or SH2 parking lot.
+Town Center